Cedric-Hj/DevOps-CICD-WebApp/README.md

 ## Branches
 - [**`dev`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/dev): The primary branch for ongoing development.
-Changes pushed to this branch will trigger a Jenkins job for initial deployment and testing.
+Changes pushed to this branch will trigger a Jenkins job to check for code quality, execute unit tests, build the application, dockerize it and save it in a repo.
-- [**`test`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/): The branch where code is merged after successful deployment in the dev environment.
-It undergoes additional testing before being promoted to main.
+- [**`test`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/): The docker image created from dev is recovered from the repo and gets deployed onto the testing environments and undergoes non-regression testing from this branch before being ready for prod.
-- [**`main`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/): The branch for stable, production-ready code.
-Merges into this branch trigger the final deployment to the production environment.
+- [**`main`**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/): If dev and test pipelines are successful, the webapp is stable and production-ready.
+The app is deployed to the world using this branch.

 ## Infrastructure and Setup